Counselling or Therapy is designed to be a supportive process that assists people to deal with problems and issues.

 The First Counselling Session

-In the first session your counsellor/therapist will ask why you are coming and what you hope to gain from counselling.
+In the first session, your counsellor/therapist will seek to understand your circumstances and the factors that have led to you attending counselling.
+They will also seek to understand what you hope to gain from counselling.
 He or she will ask about you, your background and the issues that are concerning you.

-The most important thing is for you to feel comfortable and don’t hesitate to ask questions about the therapy process.
-You can also ask the therapist to repeat anything you don’t understand.
+The most important thing is for you to feel comfortable and to feel you can ask questions about the therapy process.

 Read our information on how to choose a counsellor/therapist.

 The therapeutic relationship